N0RdmannFraN0Rge/IS-213/CONTRIBUTING.md

 There are three topic branches.
 When contributing, make sure you are working in the correct branch:

 1. Branch for phone application code
-1. Branch for Arduino code
+1. Branch for arduino code
-1. Branch for HTML and CSS for the webpage
+1. Branch for web application code

 ### Standards